 How to get started easily with Syncfusion Angular 11 Badge?

-The Essential JS2 Angular Badge component is used to provide alerts to users on new or unread messages, notifications, and additional information to the content.
-This KB article explains how to easily get started with EJ2 Badge component in the Angular 11 project with minimal code.
+This article explains how to easily get started with the EJ2 Badge component in an Angular 11 project with minimal code.
+The Essential JS2 Angular Badge component is used to provide alerts to users about new or unread messages, notifications, and additional information related to the content.

 Prerequisites

-Before starting, the following tools and SDK need to be installed in your machine:
+Before starting, the following tools and SDKs need to be installed on your machine:

 - Node.js